eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

   procname <minute 00-59> <hour 00-23> <day 01-31> <month 00-11> <year 0000-9999>

   Description: allows you to schedule procedure calls at certain times. mask matches 5 space separated integers of the form: "minute hour day month year".
 The month var starts at 00 (Jan) and ends at 11 (Dec).
-Minute, hour, day, month have a zero padding so they are exactly two characters long; year is zero characters.
+Minute, hour, day, month have a zero padding so they are exactly two characters long; year is four characters.
 Flags are ignored.

   Module: core